 With fibromyalgia, it can feel like the body is always on alert.
 Within our website here, we address the many systems and areas of the body affected, from the muscles and joints to the gastrointestinal tract and brain.

 Fibromyalgia impacts the immune and nervous system to the endocrine system as well.
-It can impact any of your body’s more vulnerable areas such as tender areas around the neck and lower back, trigger points in the upper back, to the muscles and bones and the various systems including the endocrine, nervous and immune system.
+It can impact any of your body’s more vulnerable areas such as tender areas around the neck and lower back, trigger points in the upper back, to the muscles and bones, and the various systems including the endocrine, nervous and immune systems.

 For greater accuracy, we list some of the secondary symptoms within primary symptom links in our Symptoms List.